Skip to main content

 Career and Financial Management

-Career and Financial Management (CFM) is a requirement of all NYSED-approved CTE programs.
-CFM provides students with the necessary career and life skills for success beyond high school.
+Career and Financial Management (CFM) provides students with the necessary career and life skills for success beyond high school.

-• Must be included in all NYSED-approved CTE programs.
+• Must be included in all secondary NYSED-approved CTE programs.

-• Can be delivered as either a stand-alone course or the content can be embedded throughout the content of a CTE program.
-The method in which CFM curriculum is delivered is at the discretion of the LEA or BOCES.
+• Can be delivered as either a stand-alone course or can be embedded throughout the content of a CTE program.
+The method in which CFM curriculum is delivered is local discretion.

 Integrated and Specialized Academics